oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/19c-upgrade-dbcli/files/best-practices-upgrading-to-19c-using-dbcli-in-oci.md

       - Execute the necessary post-PDB steps on the DB Node.
       - Configure the application to connect with the 19c database using adcfgclone.pl located under $ADMIN_SCRIPTS_HOME.

-The remaining part of the document outlines best practices for the above high level steps.
+The remaining part of the document outlines best practices for the above high-level steps.

 ### Pre-upgrade Tasks:
-By thoroughly reviewing the Oracle Database 19c documentation and release notes, verifying hardware and software requirements and evaluating the impact on existing applications, the organization can save approximately half a day in preparation time.
+By thoroughly reviewing the Oracle Database 19c documentation and release notes, verifying hardware and software requirements, and evaluating the impact on existing applications, the organization can save approximately half a day in preparation time.

 #### Planning and Testing:
 -	Develop a comprehensive upgrade plan with specific milestones and timelines.
 -	Create a test environment to simulate the upgrade process and validate its impact on applications.
--	Perform thorough testing of all critical application process and functionality in the test environment.
+-	Perform thorough testing of all critical application processes and functionality in the test environment.
 -	Define rollback and backup procedures in case any issues arise during the upgrade.